Finding a Top Financial Advisor Firm in Chattanooga, Tennessee

 HHM Wealth Advisors, LLC Client Experience

-Before the specifics of your financial situation are even discussed, HHM Wealth Advisors prefers to have a personal meeting during which you and your prospective advisor will get to know each other.
+Before you even discuss the specifics of your financial situation, HHM Wealth Advisors prefers to have a personal meeting during which you and your prospective advisor will get to know each other.
 Following this meeting, you’ll clarify your current and future financial goals and priorities, as well as your risk tolerance.
 The firm determines this information through communication with you and a deep analysis of your financial documents.

 The firm will then come up with a plan, implement it and begin monitoring your portfolio for any possibly necessary rebalancing.
 The firm will hold periodic meetings to keep you informed on the current state of your account and on how your advisor plans to sustain or improve your portfolio’s performance.

 HHM uses a wide variety of investment types in client portfolios.
-These include individual corporate domestic and international securities, municipal securities, bonds, mutual funds, ETFs, REITs and master limited partnerships (MLPs), CDs and alternative investments.
+These include individual corporate domestic and international securities, municipal securities, bonds, mutual funds, exchange-traded funds (ETFs), REITs and master limited partnerships (MLPs), certificates of deposit (CDs) and alternative investments.

 Southport Capital, Inc.

-You may be offered insurance as a client of this firm and advisors may earn commissions from sales.
-Remember that the firm is bound by fiduciary duty though, requiring it to act in your best interest.
+You may be offered insurance as a client of this firm, and advisors may earn commissions from those sales.
+Remember that the firm is bound by fiduciary duty, though, requiring it to act in your best interest at all times.

 Southport Capital, Inc. Background